This is some general information on traveling to Iceland. Some of this we knew before we got there and some we learned along the way. I cover:

 Water resistant shoes are a must and I would recommend waterproof if you are planning on doing any walking.
 Just the rain can quickly saturate your shoes and take a long time to dry.
 For our everyday I had Salomon X Ultra Prime Cs Waterproof Hiking Shoes and my husband had Mizuno Wave Rider 21 GTX Running Shoes.
 We both really liked our shoes.
 I tested my shoes out in the water and I could step in and fully submerge the laces without a drop of water getting inside.

-Jackets are necesary year round and should be something that blocks the wind and is water resistant.
+Jackets are necessary year round and should be something that blocks the wind and is water resistant.

 Ziplock bags are always good to have on hand and I usually pack a variety whenever I travel.
 The weather changes quickly in Iceland, so they are handy to carry to protect your electronics in a pinch.